OnePath: Efficient and Privacy-Preserving Decision Tree Inference in the Cloud: Acknowledgment

-\begin{IEEEbiography}[{ }]{Guowen Xu} Guowen Xu is currently a Postdoc at City University of Hong Kong under the supervision of Prof. Yuguang Fang.
-He was a Research Fellow at Nanyang Technolgoical University from March 2021 to May 2023.
-He received his Ph.D. degree in 2020 from the University of Electronic Science and Technology of China.
-His research interests include applied cryptography and privacy-preserving deep learning. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Xinyuan Qian} is currently a Postdoc at the University of Electronic Science and Technology of China (UESTC) under the supervision of Prof. Hongwei Li.
+He received his Ph.D. degree from UESTC in June 2025.
+His research interests include IBE, ABE, FE, FHE, applied cryptography, and privacy-preserving machine learning. \end{IEEEbiography}